vasusharma7/sudoku_solver_live/README.md

 3. Solving Sudoku

-    a.
     Used 2 Algorithms for this -

-    - Backtracking Search
+    a.
+Backtracking Search
     - Based on Recursive DFS with sudoku constraints.
     - Takes long time on complex sudoku problems.